ericlowry/dao-couchdb/README.md

 dao.exists(viewName, ...key); // returns true/false if a key exists in a view.

+dao.count(viewName, ...key); // count the number of matching keys that exist in a view.

 // Misc functions

 dao.uuid(); // generate a unique _id in the form `${type}:22-random-chars`